 What is Shoppable Content?

-Integrating social content with e-commerce has played an essential role in giving rise to new-age shopping habits, enabling customers to buy products and services at their fingertips.
+Integrating social content with e-commerce has played an essential role in giving rise to new-age shopping habits.
+This enables customers to buy products and ss at their fingertips.
 Brands are taking note and changing how they engage with customers to facilitate online sales.
 How?
-By promoting shoppable posts.
+By promoting shoerviceppable posts.

 According to Mr. Digital Marketing, shoppable posts allow brands to tag specific products in unpaid social media content to redirect potential customers from the social platform to the brand’s website where the tagged products can be purchased.